bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/avatar.md

 ## Actionable avatars

-Easily create avatars that respond to clicks, ~~or avatars that change the URL/route when clicked~~.
+Easily create avatars that respond to clicks.
 Actionable avatars will appear in the document tab sequence, and are accessible for both screen reader and keyboard-only users.

 Image avatars, when actionable, employ a basic scale transform on the image when hovered.